EldarMuhamethanov/smart-portal/README.md

 Smart-portal - an application for interacting with smart contracts on the ethereum network.
 To work with the application, you need a metamask wallet for network interactions.
 Alternatively, you can use a locally running hardhat or foundry network.

+## Application Launch Preparation

+You need to create a copy of the `.env.local.example` file named `.env.dev.local` for local launch or `.env.production.local` for production build.
+In the created file, you need to insert the key from [etherscan](https://etherscan.io) into `ETHERSCAN_API_KEY`

 ## Local Application Launch

 For development, it's sufficient to run the command